Paul-Borisov/react-gemini-ai-chat-web-part-spfx/README.md

   - The configuration is supported in two alternatives:
     - 1. Using the additional APIM-endpoints https://**tenant**.azure-api.net/**bing** and/or https://**tenant**.azure-api.net/**google**
     - 2. Using the direct Bing and Google endpoints with own **api-key** values stored in the web part settings (less secure).

+**Users in Europe and UK.**
+As of December 2023, users from European and UK locations do not have direct access to Google AI Studio.
+- To obtain the API key from those locations, you can use any VPN service to connect to permitted ones like US.
+- To access the endpoints with the API key from restricted locations you should also use a VPN connection, which is not convenient.

+This web part supports the default option to interact with **Gemini AI** endpoints published via Azure API Management service instance (APIM)
+- This instance can be deployed to US zone to suppress location-based access restrictions.
+- APIM consistently validates identities of SharePoint users for each individual request.
+If the request originates from authorized domains, APIM retrieves the **api-key** from the secure vault and injects it into the request before forwarding it to the AI endpoint.
+This process ensures that the api-key does not get exposed in the browser.

+Chats are private and visible only to their creators.
+Creators have the option to share their chats when this feature is enabled in the web part settings (disabled by default).
+- Creators can share their chats with everyone or only with specific people in the company.

+In the simplest case, you can also use direct access to Gemini AI endpoints, configured with an API key explicitly stored in the web part properties.
+- **This setup, while the least secure, can provide a quicker start.** It is not recommended for production use, but it can be used for quick tests or in situations where you do not have access to Azure API Management.
+- The stored key is encrypted in the web part properties and displayed as \*\*\* in the Property Pane.
+  However, it will travel in browser requests and can be viewed within the DEV tools > Network > Request headers.
+- If you are located in Europe or UK, you should use a VPN to connect to Gemini AI endpoints in this setup.